grezniczek/localization_demo/README.md

 ## Configuration

-- Set the text of a message and how it should be logged to the browser's console (info, warning, error).
+- **System:** Set the text of a message and how it should be logged to the browser's console (info, warning, error).
-- Set how verbose the module is about the whole process (mostly nonsense, though).
-- Let the module show that it can count up from 1 to a given number.
+- **Project:** Set a number for the module to count up to when requested.

 ## Effect

-When enabled, it outputs some stuff -depending on the settings- to the browser's console.
-Very unspectacular, really, if it weren't.
+When enabled, it outputs some stuff -depending on the settings- to the browser's console, and provides a plugin page.

+Have fun!